45th Infantry Division (United States): Allegations of war crimes

 During and after the war, courts-martial were convened to investigate possible war crimes by members of the division.
 In the first two cases, dubbed the Biscari massacre, occurred on 14 July 1943, American troops from C Company, 180th Infantry Regiment, were alleged to have shot 74 Italian and two German prisoners in Acate following the capture of an airfield in the area.
 George Patton, the Seventh Army commanding general, asked Omar Bradley, II Corps commanding general, to get the cases dismissed to prevent bad press, but Bradley refused.
 A non-commissioned officer, Sergeant Horace T. West, 33 years old, later confessed to the crimes in the first incident and was found guilty.
 On the second incident, Captain John T. Compton ordered Italian soldiers to be lined up and shot; the officer claimed he had only been following orders and was acquitted.

 In a third incident, the Army considered court-martialling several officers of the 157th Infantry Regiment under Lieutenant Colonel Felix L. Sparks after servicemen were accused of massacring German soldiers who were surrendering at the Dachau concentration camp in 1945.
 Some of the German troops were camp guards; the others were sick and wounded troops from a nearby hospital.
 The soldiers of the 45th Division who liberated the camp were outraged at the malnourishment and maltreatment of the 32,000 prisoners they liberated, some barely alive, and all victims of the Holocaust.
 After entering the camp, the soldiers found boxcars filled with dead bodies of prisoners who had succumbed to starvation or last-minute executions, and in rooms adjacent to gas chambers they found naked bodies piled from the floor to the ceiling.
 The cremation ovens, which were still in operation when the soldiers arrived, contained bodies and skeletons as well.
 Some of the victims apparently had died only hours before the 45th Division entered the camp, while many others lay where they had died in states of decomposition that overwhelmed the soldiers' senses.
 Accounts conflict over what happened and over how many German troops were killed.
 After investigating the incident, the Army considered court-martialling several officers involved, but Patton successfully intervened.
 The Seventh Army was being disbanded and Patton had been appointed Military Governor of Bavaria, placing the matter in his hands.
 Some veterans of the 45th Infantry Division have said that only 30 to 50 German soldiers were killed and that very few were killed trying to surrender, while others have admitted to killing or refusing to treat wounded German guards.

-Confessed murderer Frank Sheeran later recalled his war service as the time when he first developed a callousness to the taking of human life.
+Confessed murderer Frank Sheeran later recalled his war service with the 45th as the time when he first developed a callousness to the taking of human life.
 Sheeran claimed to have participated in numerous massacres and summary executions of German POWs, acts which violated the Hague Conventions of 1899 and 1907 and the 1929 Geneva Convention on POWs.
 In later interviews with Charles Brandt, he divided such massacres into four categories: